 Institute for Nursing Research, Gerontology and Ethics

 The Institute for Nursing Research, Gerontology and Ethics is one of the research institutes of the university.
-It faces the challenges in the intersection of the science of the age on the one hand and the science-based teachings of values on the other hand.
+It faces the challenges in the intersection of the science of age on the one hand and the science-based teachings of values on the other.
 In our days manifold ways of life and lifestyles, old age, but also multimorbidity which causes a higher need of support and professional care in the final years of one´s life are widley known attributes of the lifespan of old age.

 At the same time values have been defined differently in our multifarious society and mutual responsibilities for people are reassigned constantly by each generation.
 The culture of helping changes between the priorities of the ways of funding and volunteering, the understanding of service in the social sector and the sophisticated lifestyles of families and social groups.
 Many ethical questions are devolped by this.